Test: Which chemicals are used in lube?

 If they are designated as medical devices, they will be marked with the CE marking.
 Lubes may also be designated as cosmetics or be referred to as chemical products.

-But lubes are in a grey area and it is not clear, which legislation the products belong to.
+But lubes are in a legal grey zone and it is not clear, which legislation the products belong to.

 The test does not show a significant difference in ingredients in relation to whether they are CE-marked or not.